mcneel/help-docs/_en/flamingo/5/help/lighting-tab.md

 {: #artificial-lighting}
 ![images/artificiallight-001.png](images/artificiallight-001.png){: style="float: right; padding-left: 25px;"} This scheme provides a simulation of an architectural interior at night, lit by lamps.
 Use the [Lights tab](lights-tab.html) or [Rhino light commands](lights-tab.html#rhino-light-commands) to insert and manage light objects in your model.

 Indirect lighting, the lighting reflected off surfaces, is on when one of the two interior presets are selected and off for studio and exterior.
-This type of lighting is a very significant component of an interior simulation.
+This type of lighting is a significant component of an interior simulation.
 For exteriors and studio models the effects of indirect lighting is more subtle and is therefore turned off by default.

 ### Custom Lighting
 {: #custom  style="clear:both;"}